 Frequency, severity, and likely causes of exacerbations should be evaluated.

-Assessment of coexisting medical problems (e.g., heart failure).
+Assessment of coexisting medical problems (e.g., heart failure) which may add to symptoms and impact prognosis.

-Integrated disease management (IDM) in which several healthcare providers (physical therapist, pulmonologist, nurse, etc.) worked together with patients has been shown to improve quality of life and decrease hospital admissions. [ ]
+One Cochrane review found that integrated disease management (IDM), in which several healthcare providers (physical therapist, pulmonologist, nurse, etc.) work together with patients, probably results in improvement in disease‐specific quality of life, exercise capacity, hospital admissions, and hospital days per person. [ ] [Evidence A]

 An exacerbation of COPD is defined as an event characterized by a change in the patient's baseline dyspnea, cough, and/or sputum that is beyond normal day-to-day variations and is acute in onset.
 See our topic on Acute exacerbation of chronic obstructive pulmonary disease for further information.